 Aya Mizumura

-Based at WWF-Australia, Aya is Programme Support Officer at CRRI.
+Based at WWF-Australia, Aya is the Public Sector Partnership Specialist at CRRI.
 She has previously worked with coastal communities in the Solomon Islands, Indonesia, Palau and Micronesia.
 A lifelong lover of the ocean, her great passions are free diving, bushwalking and helping communities on the frontline of conservation to achieve sustainable development.

 What makes CRRI unique is that it sees the connection between the health of coastal communities and the protection of coral reefs.
 When communities are proud of their natural resources and have sufficient capacity to manage them, positive outcomes become much more likely, for both the community and the resources themselves.